Subscribe to updates

 Response to Motion: Council Tax Collection and Support Schemes

-The meeting concluded with the panel noting the report on compliments and complaints and considering the response to the motion on Council Tax collection and support schemes.
+The meeting concluded with the noting of the report on compliments and complaints and the consideration of the response to the motion on council tax collection and support schemes.
 The next meeting was scheduled for 2nd June 2026.

 Attendees